With Marvin Hoffman. Starting Up: Critical Lessons from 10 New Schools (NY: Teachers College Press, 2012).

-- "Love Pedagogy: Disrupting the Violence against Young Bodies."
+- "Love Pedagogy: Teaching to Disrupt."
 Eds.
 Niobe Way, Alisha Ali, Carol Gilligan, and Pedro Noguera.
 The Crisis of Connection: Causes, Consequences, and Solutions (New York: New York University Press, forthcoming).

 - “Should I Stay or Should I Go Now.”
 The Colors of Excellence: Hiring and Keeping Teachers of Color in Independent Schools.
 Eds.
 Pearl Kane and Alfonso J. Orsini.
 New York, NY: Teachers College Press, 2003.
 101-112.

 - "Love Pedagogy."
 Huffington Post (18 April 2016).

 - "The Bridge Back to Blackness: Chris Johnson and the Art of Social Transformation."
 Exposure: The Journal for the Society for Photographic Education (spring 2014): 4-17.

 - “Capital’s Daisy Chain: Exposing the Chicago Corporate Coalition.”
 Journal for Critical Education Policy Studies 5.1 (May 2007).